Bill Stull: 2008

 Stull completed 188 for 330 passes in twelve games in 2008 for 2,356 yards, throwing 9 touchdowns and 10 interceptions.
 This is the only season in Stull's career that he threw more picks than touchdowns.
-The Panthers finished the season with a 9-3 overall record.
+The Panthers finished the season with a 9–3 overall record.
 This placed them in a tie for second in the Big East, qualifying them for the 2008 Sun Bowl, which they lost 3–0 to Oregon State in the worst college football game in modern history.

 2009

 In his last year at the University of Pittsburgh, Stull threw for 2,633 yards, 21 touchdowns, and only 8 interceptions.
 At the end of the season, Stull and the Panthers won the Meineke Car Care Bowl, defeating 2009 North Carolina 19–17.
 He became the first quarterback since Dan Marino in 1981 to lead Pitt to 10 wins.

 Professional career

-Hartford Colonials

 Stull went undrafted in the 2010 NFL draft and was later signed by the Hartford Colonials of the United Football League.
 Stull was released after receiving an offer from the Kansas City Chiefs of the National Football League to attend training camp.